aarneranta/chalmers-advanced-python/labs/lab3/README.md

 $ mkdir tram/templates/tram
 ```

-Copy the HTML files mentioned in `tram/views.py` from the course GitHub `labs/lab3/files` folder to the newly created `tram/templates/tram`, so that
+Copy the HTML files mentioned in `tram/views.py` from the course GitHub `labs/lab3/files` folder to the newly created `tram/templates/tram`, so that:

 ```sh
 $ ls tram/templates/tram/